Grapel meets with Netanyahu 311.

 (photo credit: Amos Ben-Gershom/GPO)

-Ilan Grapel – the dual US-Israeli citizen arrested in Egypt this summer on
+dual US-Israeli citizen arrested in Egypt this summer on charges of

-charges of espionage – said Monday he does not regret traveling to the country
+espionage, said Monday that he does not regret traveling to Egypt.

 Israeli story of the year: Gilad Schalit’s release